nkrkv/xod/docs/tutorial/11-servo/README.md

 Controlling servos in XOD is just as easy as controlling LEDs.
 There is a special node called `servo`.
 You will find it in `xod/common-hardware`.

+Its `PORT` pin specifies the digital port on the Arduino that the servo is connected to.
+The pin `VAL` accepts values ranging from 0 to 1; it turns the servo shaft from 0 to 180°.

 ![Patch](./patch.png)

 ## Test circuit